 Some plants are controversial.
 That concept may sound funny to you if you are a non-gardener.
-You've been taught that it's topics such as politics and religion that are controversial.
-But plants?
-Yes, believe it or not, in the gardening community, some plants stoke our passions, and folks get into heated discussions about their use.
+You've been taught that it's topics such as politics and religion that are controversial, not plants.
+But, yes, believe it or not, in the gardening community, some plants stoke our passions, and folks get into heated discussions about their use.
 Plume poppy is one of them.

 You either love plume poppy or you hate it.
 In this introduction to the plant, you'll learn why such a gulf exists between these two camps.
 But, first, let's take a quick look at exactly what a plume poppy is.

 In botanical lingo, plume poppy is called Macleaya cordata (which has taken over for the older name, Bocconia cordata).
-The genus was named for Alexander McLeay (1767–1848), an entomologist.
+The genus was named for Alexander McLeay (1767 to 1848), an entomologist.
 The species name refers to the heart-shaped leaf base.

 Macleaya cordata is not a true poppy plant, because it does not belong to the genus, Papaver, as does Oriental poppy, for example.
 It does, however, belong to the same family (Papaveraceae, the poppy family) as do the true poppies.
 A cultivar of the plant is Kelway's Coral Plume.

 Plume poppy is an herbaceous perennial, and its suggested growing zones are 3 to 8.
 Full sun is recommended in the North, partial shade in the South.
 Its most interesting features are its size and shape.
 A tall, slender perennial, the plant can attain the lofty stature of 8 feet or more.
 Yet it usually doesn't grow much more than 2 feet wide.
 That's why growers who are drawn to statuesque plants are naturally drawn to plume poppy.
 The plant begins blooming in early July in zone 5.

 The namesake "plumes" are panicles of tiny, off-white flowers.
 While these panicles are reasonably attractive in their own right, some growers remove them to prevent seed production.
 That's because it's really all about the foliage with this perennial, despite the plant's common name.